 Aquatic Invasive Species:

-Invasive organisms are typically non-native organisms that have been introduced to a system that lacks the natural controls that existed in it’s home environment.
+Invasive organisms are typically non-native and have been introduced to a system that lacks the natural controls that existed in it’s home environment.
 The controlling factors in the native system could have been predators, a limiting nutrient or mineral, seasonal conditions, or something else.
 Without these controlling factors invasive organisms will expand aggressively tending to form monocultures that reduce biodiversity and offer little benefit to their environment.

 Aquatic invasive species (AIS) are a constant threat to our waterways.
 They impact the ecology of a waterbody, they are extremely expensive to manage once they invade, and they limit the recreational activities we covet here in the Inland Northwest.
 Prevention is the least expensive method for managing AIS, but in the Pend Oreille Basin we already have some invaders that require management to preserve our quality of life on the water.